 a project supporting women in prison…

-Kate has been a volunteer in the state women’s prison since 2007.
-Utilizing the SHANTI model, she provides confidential nonjudgmental emotional support to people living in prison.
-Good Grief is a group she and incarcerated participants formed for women to process emotions in a supportive peer space.
-In spring of 2024, Kate began a new program: Painting Inside Prison guiding participants in utilizing creative self expression for personal healing, processing grief, enhancing self-care and coping skills, and to communicate one’s story in personal and private (abstract) ways.
-We believe creativity is a powerful tool for personal liberation and restoration.
-Our aim for the future is to expand this work to support the transformational recovery, reconnection, and restoration of women (currently and formerly incarcerated) back into our communities.
+In the spring of 2024, Kate began a new program: Painting Inside Out, where she guides participants in utilizing creative self expression for personal healing and storytelling, to process grief and other challenging emotions, enhance self-care and well-being, and learn new coping skills.
+Kate believes creativity is a powerful, transformative tool for personal liberation and re-storying.
+Her aim is to expand this work to support the ongoing transformational recovery, reconnection, and restoration of women (currently and formerly incarcerated) back into our communities.

 to support this work…